ouilascience/TrovaletDenis/README.md

 # Free To Engineer Portfolio Template
 With the growing emphasis on practical skills, more companies are looking at portfolios alongside traditional resumes when evaluating engineers in mechanical, electrical, and data science.
 A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
 Check out the **demo [here](https://leea12.github.io/)**.

-## Upgrade Option: Premium AI-Powered Portfolio Builder (No coding required)
+## Upgrade Option: Premium AI-Powered Portfolio Builder at lowinertia.com
-Imagine a simpler, more powerful way to showcase your work.
-LowInertia.com offers an AI-powered Portfolio generation that lets you create a stunning, professional portfolio effortlessly.
-You won't need to write any code or know anything about GitHub to showcase your amazing work. **[demo](https://lowinertia.com/portfolio/stanley)**
+Building a portfolio on GitHub can take hours of setup and tweaking.
+The AI-powered Portfolio Builder at lowinertia.com simplifies the process, letting you create a clean, modern portfolio in minutes—no coding or GitHub know-how required.
+Focus on showcasing your work with a fresh, professional look.
+Check out the Demo

-- Instant onbording with smart AI-powered resume/CV import
+- Save Time: Instantly import your resume/CV with AI to kickstart your portfolio.
-- User-friendly dashboard to customize your page and publish projects.
+- Modern Style: Customize your page with an easy-to-use dashboard for a polished, up-to-date design.
-- Access a rich set of tools tailored to help you showcase your projects
+- Project-Friendly Tools: Effortlessly highlight your work with features built to make your projects pop.

 Visit **[lowinertia.com](https://lowinertia.com/)** to learn more